 You’ve created a number of fragrances for Narciso Rodriguez, including Fleur Musc For Her EDP and Rouge EDT/EDP.
 What’s it like working with Mr Rodriguez?
 How involved is he in the creation of the fragrances?

 It is an absolute honour to work for him.
-Mr Rodriguez decides which fragrance we are going to rework (at the beginning I propose different fragrances).
-There’s a team at Shiseido [the Japanese company that has the licences for Narciso Rodriguez, Dolce & Gabbana and Issey Miyake fragrances] who I am in direct contact with every week, but he approves the fragrance at the different stages of its development.
+Mr. Rodriguez decides which fragrance we are going to rework (at the beginning I propose different fragrances).
+There’s a team at Shiseido [the Japanese company that has the licenses for Narciso Rodriguez, Dolce & Gabbana, and Issey Miyake fragrances] who I am in direct contact with every week, but he approves the fragrance at the different stages of its development.
 Of course, he also approves the last trial – the one that goes in the bottle.

 Formulas are very important in perfumery.
 How would you describe your formulas?

 I try my best to write short formulas and to be sure that each ingredient has a role.

 How long did it take you to create this fragrance?

 Have you read Pure Musc for Her reviews?
 Do they matter to you?

 I read some of them, but I am not obsessed with what people think.

 What would fans of your creations be surprised to know about you?

 I am very clumsy.
 And I have no sense of direction, which is a bit funny for a woman traveler.